pendo-io/pendo-mobile-sdk/api-documentation/native-ios-apis.md

 func setup(_ appKey: String, with options: PendoOptions?)
 ```

 > Establishes a connection with Pendo's server.
-The setup method can only be called once during the application lifecycle.
+The setup API method can only be called once during the application lifecycle.
 Calling this API is required before tracking sessions or invoking session-related APIs.

-> If setup is called while the device is offline, the setup call fails.
+> If setup API is called while the device is offline, the setup API call fails.
 Make sure you call the setup API when network connection is available.

-> Setup API can only be called once during the application lifecycle.
+> setup API can only be called once during the application lifecycle.

-> setup will attempt 3 retries before failing and will not send a notification regardless of whether it succeeds or fails.
+> setup API will attempt 3 retries before failing and will not send a notification regardless of whether it succeeds or fails.

 <details>    <summary> <b>Details</b><i> - Click to expand or collapse</i></summary>